-- The first line of the display shows either: ▼ to indicate the cursor is at the top position of the menu, ▲ to indicate the cursor is at the bottom, or ▲ ▼ to indicate there are menu items above and below the cursor. - The center (third) line of the display contains the blinking cursor indicating the active menu item. - To see the help text for the active menu item, press FUNC, then press SEL on the 5-way pushbutton pad.
+- The first line of the display shows either: - ▼ to indicate the cursor is at the top position of the menu, - \blacktriangle to indicate the cursor is at the bottom, or $\blacktriangle \blacktriangledown$ to indicate there are menu items above and below the cursor. - The center (third) line of the display contains the blinking cursor indicating the active menu item. - To see the help text for the active menu item, press FUNC, then press SEL on the 5-way pushbutton pad.
 To exit help, press SEL again. - The last line of the display shows the softkeys, which will change with each menu.
-In this menu, the Save softkey will save your new object to the file system, the Exit softkey aborts the creation of the new object, and the Dfit softkey restores the parameter of the active menu item to its default setting. - If you press the ▼ key on the bottom of the 5-way pushbutton pad, you can scroll down and see all of the parameters that can be specified for the object.
+In this menu, the Save softkey will save your new object to the file system, the Exit softkey aborts the creation of the new object, and the Df1t softkey restores the parameter of the active menu item to its default setting.

-- As you scroll the object menu, you will see a line that states: ▼▼ EXPERT BELOW ▼▼.
+- If you press the ▼ key on the bottom of the 5-way pushbutton pad, you can scroll down and see all of the parameters that can be specified for the object. - Pressing FUNC ▲ or FUNC ▼ will jump to the top or bottom of a menu, respectively. - As you scroll the object menu, you will see a line that states: ▼▼ EXPERT BELOW ▼▼.
 This line is found in the object menus and the Global Configuration menu.
 It delineates between basic settings and expert settings for advanced users.
-For more information about the Basic and Expert settings, refer to "Appendix B: Detailed Menu Reference" on page 102. - When entering data into a numerical field, you can start typing as soon as you have scrolled to the desired field, which will replace any previous contents with your new entry.
+For more information about the Basic and Expert settings, refer to "Appendix B: Detailed Menu Reference" on page 96. - When entering data into a numerical field, you can start typing as soon as you have scrolled to the desired field, which will replace any previous contents with your new entry.
 Alternatively, you can press the ▶ key, which will preserve the original contents of the field so you can make small changes without retyping all of the data.